Italy Itinerary for 10 Days - The Classic Route

 Italy Itinerary Day 7: Take a day trip to Cinque Terre from Florence

 We’re going on a day excursion to Cinque Terre today.
 Trains run frequently between Florence SMN Train Station and Le Spezia (2hrs).
 When you arrive in Le Spezia, use the 5 Terre Express to get between the Cinque Terre’s five towns: Monterosso, Corniglia, Vernazza, Manarola, and Riomaggiore.
 The villages are perched on cascading hilltops that drop into the Mediterranean Sea.
 With their colorfully painted houses, little bistros, and lush vineyards, all of the fishing villages are equally captivating.
-With over 120kms of hiking route accessible, you have the option to trek the hillsides around the 5 towns.
+Over 120 km of hiking route is accessible and you have the option to trek the hillsides around the 5 towns.
 If you don’t want to hike, you can take the local train, which operates every 15 minutes.
 You can also spend the day relaxing on the magnificent Monterosso Beach, swimming in the crystal-clear waters of the Italian Rivera, or simply taking in the breathtaking views.
 Return to Florence by train and spend the night there.

 Italy Itinerary Day 8 & 9: Venice